Starring Ben Affleck, Adrien Brody, Diane Lane, Bob Hoskins

 More than likely, Reeves did not have a very large part in the film to begin with.
 He went uncredited for his role.

-Did George really meet his fiancee Lenore Lemon while in New York?
+Did George really meet his fiancee Lenore Lemmon while in New York?

 In real life, did George's relationship with Toni Mannix come to an end because he met Lenore?